Vietnam.vn - Nền tảng quảng bá Việt Nam

 Killer whale takes wheel after attacking yacht

 Killer whales play with debris from a yacht's rudder.
-Video: Catamaran Guru
+Video : Catamaran Guru

 Killer whales attacked a cruise ship in the Strait of Gibraltar, biting off both rudders in less than 15 minutes and then playing with the debris, according to footage shared on Instagram by Florida-based Catamaran Guru, Live Science reported on June 14.
 One of the killer whales swam back as the crew headed toward shore, chasing the cruise ship all the way to the dock in Sotogrande, Spain.

-This is not the first time killer whales have followed ships to shore.
+This is not the first time killer whales have chased ships to shore.
 An encounter with killer whales in the Strait of Gibraltar on May 24 ended with the crew following the yacht into port.
 The incident on April 15 was Kriz's second encounter with killer whales in Gibraltar.
 Three years ago, when the first attacks occurred, his crew witnessed unusual behavior from killer whales.
 A pod of eight circling and pushing against the yacht for more than an hour.
 Since then, researchers have recorded more than 500 cases of killer whales ramming ships.
 They believe a female killer whale named White Gladis initiated the behavior after being injured by a collision with a ship or caught in a net.

 An Khang (According to Live Science )